 An example from a prokaryotic cell will show how this works – and introduce some new terminology.

 The bacterium E. Coli normally uses glucose for energy.
-But if glucose is absent and lactose is present, it can use the latter sugar.
-The proteins necessary for the use of lactose are controlled by a sequence of genes called the lac operon.
-The operon includes not only the necessary genes, but, at the beginning, a promoter which indicates the beginning of the operon and is the site where RNA polymerase binds to begin the transcription.
-In between the promoter and the set of genes, of which there may be any number, is a sequence called the operator, which is where DNA-binding genes bind to regulate transcription.4)Look out for the terminology: Sean B. Carroll refers to the operator as a genetic switch, a term we will meet with in the disussion of regulation in eukaryotes.
+But if glucose is absent and lactose is present, it can use the lactose.
+Bacteria arrange groups of genes to be controlled together into a structure called an operon.
+The set of proteins necessary for the use of lactose are part of the lac operon.
+The operon begins with a promoter, which indicates the beginning of the operon and is the site where RNA polymerase binds to begin the transcription.
+In between the promoter and the set of genes, of which there may be any number, is a sequence called the operator, which is where DNA-binding genes bind to regulate transcription5Look out for the terminology: Sean B. Carroll refers to the operator as a genetic switch, a term we will meet with in the disussion of regulation in eukaryotes.

 When no lactose is present, a protein called the lac repressor is bound to the operator and the state of the lac operon is “off”.
 (Figure.)
 This is because the repressor blocks access to the rest of the operon.